4GeeksAcademy/machine-learning-content/README.md

 6. Hypothesis Testing:

-## Week 3: Computer Science
+## Computer Science (1 day)

 1. Big O Notation
 2. Object Oriented Programming
 3. Data Structures and Algorithms

-## Week 4: Programming Skills

-1. Data Science toolbox: Python and SQL
-2. Intermediate Python
-3. SQL main queries and joining tables.

-## Week 5: Data Collection and Data Loading
+## Collect and store data (4 days)

 1. Data Science project structure
-2. Importing different file types in Python
+2.1.
+Static Files (csv, json, yml)
-3. Web Scraping tools and techniques.
+2.2.
+Web Scraping tools and techniques.
-4. How to connect to a SQL database using Python in Jupyter: Connecting to a DB2 database.
+3. How to connect to a SQL database using Python: Connecting to a DB2 database.

-Project part I: Involves creating your own dataset from web scraping.
+Project part I: Involves creating your own dataset from web scraping and storing it on SQL DB.

 ## Week 6: Data Management